Kits

 With the exception of “webhook” style integrations that accept raw JSON in mParticle’s batch format, almost all web integrations require a client-side kit.
 If you use the snippet, the process of fetching these client side kits is handled for you automatically when you enable an integration in the mParticle UI.

 If you are self-hosting, you will need to manually add each new integration to your source code before you can successfully enable the integration.
-You can find a full list of kit packages by searching npm for @mparticle
+You can find a full list of kit packages by searching npm for @mparticle.

 NPM Web-Kit Package Names

-While most of our web-kits have been developed internally and so follow a similar npm naming format (@mparticle/web-PARTNERNAME-kit), we encourage partners to develop kits as well.
+While most of the mParticle-hosted web-kits have been developed internally and so follow a similar npm naming format (@mparticle/web-PARTNERNAME-kit), we encourage partners to develop kits as well.
 These partner-built kits will not have the same naming convention.
 Please ensure to double check the npm package names below to ensure you install the proper kit:

 Partner Kit NPM Package Name